AlexMercedCoder/coquitojs-cli/readme.md

 - "routers" will add just a blank controller for each endpoint, "models" will create a model file, rest routes and a router for each model specified.

+- If you have a static folder and graphql or rpc turned on a "clients.js" will be created that provides some basic frontend GraphQL and SimpleRPC clients to use in your frontend code.

 ## add-mongo

 Scaffold connection file for using mongo